GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Pack Instincts (Coyote's Mask): buffs can be individually proc'ed by 3 players using it and can therefore all be active at the same time
 - Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD and DTA. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
-- Regicide (Regulus): also affected by explosive damage
+- Regicide (Regulus): also affected by explosive damage and how many Dodge City stacks you have
 - Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a non-deployable skill can still proc Sandman
 - Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
 - Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus